 Choosing a check-out line at the grocery store is a fine art.
 I’ve learned to recognize the store employees where I shop and know which ones are the fastest.
 When Walmart is packed I can tell when they’ve grabbed the guys from the tire center to ring up groceries and avoid all of them if I have any produce.
-I can often tell just by a woman’s purse if she’s going to jump back to 1985 and bust out a check book (which, please, by all means wait until everything is completely bagged and totaled to even pull it out of your purse.
-Also make sure to write in very long-hand cursive).
+I can often tell just by a woman’s purse if she’s going to bust out a check book and write very slowly in longhand cursive.
 I can spot a couponer from a mile away thanks to the ginormous binders they carry around- or if not that, then the fact that they have 27 of every item in their cart- and avoid getting in line behind them (no offense couponers; I’m glad you got 900 free bottles of mustard, really I am, I just don’t like standing in line behind you.
 We can still be friends, right??)
 And if I’m at a store where I have to load my stuff onto the belt I have the organization down to a science to roll over into the most efficient bagging technique.
 Why all of this hoopla for a grocery store line you ask?
 I have 3 kids under the age of 6.
 I hate check-out lanes.
 They are designed specifically to pain and torment mothers.
 I’m fairly certain that there are top secret specialists somewhere in the world who are hired as consultants for this very purpose. (“Definitely put gum at the level of a 3 year old” “Hey I know, let’s have baskets of shiny light-up bouncy balls on the bottom shelf!”
 “Is it lame?
 Is it cheap?
 Does it have magical pheromones that attract children to it?
 Yes!
 Put it in the check-out aisle!)
 But I have a little secret.
 When I’m shopping alone without my kids I use all of my same tricks to choose the absolute longest, slowest line I can find.
 It’s like a little guilt-free mini vacation where I have nothing else to do but grab a bunch of magazines and start reading.
 A couple of weeks ago I read the entire Betty Crocker holiday mini-mag cover to cover, and that’s what brings us to this little gem.
 This recipe is on the cover and it’s been taunting me for weeks now!

 It’s no secret I’m a pumpkin pie hater.
 I usually make an Apple Pie, or our Pumpkin Cheesecake for Thanksgiving, but I was intrigued by this one because it’s not a pumpkin flavored cheesecake- it’s a regular cheesecake with toffee bits, topped with a pumpkin pie.
 I learned I can totally handle pumpkin pie when it’s mixed with creamy cheesecake.
 The best of both worlds!
 So if you’ve got some haters and some lovers in your Thanksgiving group this year, give this one a shot; it just might please everyone!